 Gemstone photography, similar to jewelry photography is very tricky.
 Many gemstones exhibit special properties such as iridescence in opals and pleochroism in tanzanites when interacting with light.
 Therefore it very difficult to accurately capture these special properties without the proper equipment.
 Unfortunately for many gemstone traders, they do not have access to the proper equipment which can only found at gemological laboratories.

-Therefore a more practical photography solution is required for gemstone traders.
-Not many gemstone traders are aware that they can take studio quality images and videos using their smartphone with 100% colour accuracy.
+Therefore, a more practical photography solution is required for gemstone traders.
+Not many gemstone traders are aware that they can take studio-quality images and videos using their smartphone with 100% color accuracy.

 In this guide on how to photograph gemstones using a smartphone, we’ll teach you the tips and tricks in presenting your gemstones in the best possible light.
 Read through and follow the guide to find out how!

 Choosing a background

 Fundamentally, gemstone photography should not be different from any other product photography.
 The same concepts of product photography still apply.
 What that means is that the background chosen should not be distracting.
 We highly recommend only shooting on a white background as a primary photo for two reasons.
-Firstly, white backgrounds eliminate distractions, putting full focus of the observer to the subject matter.
+Firstly, white backgrounds eliminate distractions, putting the full focus of the observer to the subject matter.
 This is extremely important when you are selling your gemstones online where 88% of online shoppers are influenced by the product images.

-Secondly, a white background will not distort the colour of gemstones.
-Using other coloured backgrounds will lead to light being reflected into the gemstone which absorbs the colour of the background.
-The last thing you want is a dispute after a transaction has been made about the colour of a gemstone not matching the images supplied, due to the absorption of colours from a poor background choice.
+Secondly, a white background will not distort the color of gemstones.
+Using other colored backgrounds will lead to light being reflected into the gemstone which absorbs the color of the background.
+The last thing you want is a dispute after a transaction has been made about the color of a gemstone not matching the images supplied, due to the absorption of colors from a poor background choice.

 To shoot against a white background, you can use a white piece of paper or a white vinyl backdrop.
 You just need to be aware of the shadows produced when shooting on a white background as they could be distracting to the viewer.
 This part will be covered in the lighting section below.